HermesBoots/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## Count That Word
 Displaying the number of lines in a file that match a pattern using `grep` and `wc`.

+## What's Next?
+Displaying the lines from a file that match a pattern and the following 3 lines after each of them using `grep`.